pgeu/pgeu-system/docs/confreg/integrations.md

 to interact with such notifications directly, but for now it is a notify-only channel.

+## Social media management

+Supported only on Telegram, allows an interactive management of the social media integration such as moderation of posts.

 ## Setting up

 ### Messaging Providers <a name="provider"></a>